 Here, you’ll find tips to navigate the TSA screening process, get your family through airport security, and get started on your vacation as quickly as possible — car seats, strollers, tablets, and stuffed animals included!

 As soon as your child is old enough to somewhat understand what going through airport security means, start to prepare them on your way to the airport.
-Explain what is going to happen and what you need your child to do.
+Explain what will happen and what you need your child to do.

 This helps your child expect and understand the TSA process, making them less likely to be frightened when TSA agents have to place their favorite stuffed animal in a dark tube.
 Don’t learn this lesson the hard way via a meltdown because their favorite toy has disappeared into the scanner!